AkashBorgalli/Machine-Learning-Assignment/ML-Assignment-8.md

 **5. How to perform Feature Engineering on Unknown features?**

 Ans.
-I would be going with boosting techniques.
+I would be going with boosting techniques like AdaBoost, Gradient Boosting, XG-Boost.